 While Netflix has had more misses than hits when it comes to its original Hindi movies, it has almost always managed to nail the star cast.
 Then be it Alankrita Shrivastav's less-than-brilliant drama Dolly Kitty Aur Woh Chamakte Sitare or the 2021 romantic thriller, Haseen Dillruba.

-But, the one actor whose performance left me thoroughly surprised and impressed, was Vikrant Massey.
+In both these movies, and many others released recently, the one actor whose performance left me consistently impressed, was Vikrant Massey.

 She falls in love with him for real and he becomes her first sexual partner.
 However, he also becomes her first heartbreak, unfortunately offering her a long, hard look at how cruel life can be.

 It maybe Kitty's story, but it's Massey who steals your attention every time he appears on-screen.

 Massey delivers even the cheesy lines with such natural ease and conviction that instead of scoffing, you end up smiling at them.

 Similarly, when he is caught lying to Kitty, Bhumi's hurt his well-expressed, but Massey's sense of shame and fear feels more real.